Core Concepts

 | |

-| +-- SBOM (software component inventory)
+| +-- SBOM (software inventory; attributed to the component it came from)

 | +-- HBOM (hardware component inventory)